SinclairPythonAkoto/Learning-C_plus_plus/mikedane-tutorial/return/README.md

 **Note**
 When using the `return` key word, if you try to write a command after the return the code will not execute.

+***I have added a small change where the program prompts the user for a number; the user's number is then passed to the function where it is multiplied to the power of 3.***